Callum-Rimmer/CheckMVis/README.md

 **This repository contains an R script which will process the output from CheckM and produce a variety of graphs.**

+You can access CheckM from this link: https://github.com/Ecogenomics/CheckM

 ### Pre-requisities:

 1. Make sure you have removed the extra text above and below the table CheckM outputs.